Joseph Massad: Review of Ankori's Palestinian Art and threat of libel suit in English courts

+In the Fall 2007 issue of Art Journal, Joseph Massad published "Permission to paint: Palestinian art and the colonial encounter," a review of Israeli professor Gannit Ankori's 2006 book Palestinian Art, Palestinian artist and art historian Kamal Boullata's 2000 book Recovery of Place (استحضار المكان [Istiḥḍār al-Makān]), and Palestinian artist Samia Halaby's 2001 book Liberation Art of Palestine.
+In his review, Massad accused Ankori of illegitimately appropriating the work of Kamal Boullata.
+According to Adila Laïdi-Hanieh, these accusations were also made within Palestinian art circles, including the League of Palestinian Artists, as well as international Arab media.
+Ankori viewed Massad's charge as defamatory.
+Ankori threatened to sue for defamation in English courts, a practice critics call 'libel tourism,' as "libel defendants nearly always lose" there.

-The review appeared in Art Journal, a publication of the College Art Association of America (CAA).
-To avoid a libel suit, the CAA agreed to issue an apology to Ankori, to pay her $75,000, and to send a letter to its institutional subscribers, stating that the Massad review "contained factual errors and certain unfounded assertions."
+In order to avoid the libel suit, the College Art Association of America (CAA), which publishes Art Journal, agreed to issue an apology to Ankori, to pay her $75,000, and to send a letter to its institutional subscribers, stating that the Massad review "contained factual errors and certain unfounded assertions."
 Massad acknowledged "minor errors", but not libel, and accused the CAA of cowardice.
 CAA executive director Linda Downs told The Forward that, while "there were mistakes" in the review, the journal agreed to pay only because it could not afford to fight out the case.